bearfighting/schema-transformation-toolkit/docs/development/ir-boundaries.md

 - how to decide whether a semantic belongs in shape or constraints
 - how parsers, transformers, and generators should compose across the three layers

+Use [architecture-layering.md](architecture-layering.md) for long-term routing, registry, and orchestration structure.
+This document should stay focused on IR meaning, current implemented boundaries, and layer-composition rules.

 ## Current Repository Status

 Today the repository has an explicit multi-IR shell in `@aio/core`.